RichardLRC/Peer-Review/README.md

   pip install -r requirements.txt
   ```

+## Code
-- The `Code/` directory contains all scripts used for data collection, filtering, and analysis.
+The `Code/` directory contains all scripts used for data collection, filtering, and analysis.
 The full pipeline for preparing consistent and labeled paper–review pairs includes:

   1. **Paper fetching and rating extraction** (`Paper_fetcher.py`)
      Retrieves all submissions and corresponding review ratings from OpenReview for a given conference and year.